iharpay23/lossy-image-compression/README.md

 # README: Lossy Image Compressor/Decompressor

-Date: 10/24/23

 ## PROGRAMMERS:
 Ayah Harper and Nana Adjekum

 ## PROGRAM PURPOSE:
-Arith is a lossy image compression and decompression program.
+This is a lossy image compression and decompression program.
 It takes a PPM image file as input for compression and outputs a compressed binary file.
 For decompression, it accepts the compressed binary file and reconstructs a PPM image, which may have slight quality loss compared to the original.
 The compression process involves reading and converting RGB values, transforming to chroma-averaged values, packing into codewords, and writing compressed data; decompression performs these steps in reverse order to reconstruct the image.

 ## FILE ARCHITECTURE:
 The program is structured into several components, each handling specific aspects of the compression and decompression process.
 Here's an overview of the file structure and their purposes: